rdturnermtl/mlpaper/README.rst

 .. code-block:: bash

    cd $GIT/mlpaper

-   # Get py files from notebooks to analyze
+   # Check if there any discrepancies in the .in files
-   pipreqs mlpaper/ --savepath requirements/base.in pipreqs tests/ --savepath requirements/test.in pipreqs demos/ --savepath requirements/demo.in pipreqs docs/ --savepath requirements/docs.in
+   pipreqs mlpaper/ --diff requirements/base.in pipreqs tests/ --diff requirements/test.in pipreqs demos/ --diff requirements/demo.in pipreqs docs/ --diff requirements/docs.in

    # Regenerate the .txt files from .in files
    pip-compile-multi --no-upgrade